vivianebresolin/challenge-frontend-dragons-react/README.md

 <br />

-## Rodando o projeto no localhost:
+## Running the project locally:

-Para rodar essa aplicação em sua máquina local, faça o download ou um clone do projeto, e então:
+To run this application on your local machine, download or clone the project, and then:

-1 - Para fazer o download das dependências:
+1 - o download the dependencies:

-### `yarn`
+### `yarn install`

-2 - Para inicializar a aplicação:
+2 - PTo start the application:

 ### `yarn start`

-3 - Abra [http://localhost:3000](http://localhost:3000) para visualizar no browser.
+3 - Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 <br />